patrickjolliffe/presentations/charset/charset.md

 ^
 1991
-set of standards including encodings not an encoding
+set of standards includes encodings not an encoding